-Pharmaceuticals concentrates on prescription products, especially for cardiology and women's healthcare, and on specialty therapeutics focused on the areas of oncology, haematology, ophthalmology and, in the medium term, cell and gene therapy.
+Pharmaceuticals concentrates on prescription products, especially for cardiology and women's healthcare, and on specialty therapeutics focused on the areas of oncology, hematology, ophthalmology and, in the medium term, cell and gene therapy.
 In the area of cell and gene therapy, we operate a strategic unit spanning the entire value creation chain from research and development to marketing and patients.
 The division also comprises the radiology business, which markets diagnostic imaging equipment and digital solutions together with the necessary contrast agents.
 Our portfolio includes a range of key products that are among the world's leading pharmaceuticals for their indications by sales, for example in the areas of cardiology, women's healthcare, ophthalmology, and radiology.
-The prescription products of our Pharmaceuticals Division are primarily distributed through wholesalers, pharmacies, and hospitals.
+The division's prescription products are primarily distributed through wholesalers, pharmacies and hospitals.